openmultiplayer/web/docs/scripting/functions/GetPlayers.md

 GetPlayers(players, sizeof(players));
 // The `players` array now contains online player IDs. { 0, 1, 2, 3, 4, ... }
 ```

+## Related Functions

+- [GetVehicles](GetVehicles): Gets an array variable of the IDs of the created vehicles on the server.
+- [GetActors](GetActors): Gets an array variable of the IDs of the created actors on the server.